 1. Bow Lake

 The first stop on this Icefields Parkway itinerary is the beautiful Bow Lake.
 Located at the base of Bow Summit, the lake is fed by meltwater from the Blow Glacier in the Wapta Icefield.
 It’s one of the largest lakes in Banff National Park and offers stunning views of the Crowfoot and Bow glaciers.
+If you’re looking for the best photo spots in the park, Bow Lake is arguably one of them.

 As it’s only 30 minutes from Lake Louise, Bow Lake is an ideal spot to stop for a quick break or for some breakfast as there are lots of picnic tables overlooking the lake.
+On a calm day, you can see the mountains perfectly reflected in the lake’s aquamarine water.

 - Distance from Lake Louise: 39 km